This post may contain affiliate links. Please read my disclosure policy for information.

 If you are underweight enough to have irregular menstruation, try to increase in weight.
 Add more carbohydrates to your diet.

-If either of you smoke, then stop immediately.
-Smoking has a long term negative effect on the chances of getting pregnant.
+If either of you smokes, then stop immediately.
+Smoking has a long-term negative effect on the chances of getting pregnant.